Richelieu (1914 film): Reception

 Motion Picture News wrote: "It is hardly necessary to say that (Allan Dwan) has succeeded in really reproducing this section from this momentous and troubling time in France.....Mr.
 MacQuarrie's portrayal of Richelieu is really a fine piece of acting."
 Moving Picture World wrote: "This finely photographed four-reel production of "Richelieu", besides being good entertainment, has a pleasing historical interest...The costuming is pleasing throughout this production, the photography is exceptionally smooth and inviting, and the choice of settings admirable."

+Censorship

+The Chicago Board of Censors cut out the close-up of the executioner with his axe, and removed the intertitle "Your husband knows the King's degrading suit and deems it honor."